Generalized fibre sums of 4-manifolds and the canonical class: Abstract

 \section{Abstract}

-In this article we determine the integral homology and cohomology groups of a closed 4-manifold X obtained as the generalized fibre sum of two closed 4-manifolds M and N along embedded surfaces of genus g and self-intersection zero.
-If the homologies of the 4-manifolds are torsion free and the surfaces represent indivisible homology classes, we derive a formula for the intersection form of X. If the 4-manifolds M and N are symplectic and the surfaces symplectically embedded we also derive a formula for the canonical class of the symplectic fibre sum.
+In this paper we determine the integral homology and cohomology groups of a closed 4-manifold $X$ obtained as the generalized fibre sum of two closed 4-manifolds $M$ and $N$ along embedded surfaces of genus $g$ and self-intersection zero.
+If the homologies of the 4-manifolds are torsion free and the surfaces represent indivisible homology classes, we derive a formula for the intersection form of $X$.
+If in addition the 4-manifolds $M$ and $N$ are symplectic and the surfaces symplectically embedded we derive a formula for the canonical class of the symplectic fibre sum.